Vortetty/Light/README.md

     background-image: linear-gradient(to right, rgba(0, 0, 0, 0), rgba(0, 0, 0, 0.75), rgba(0, 0, 0, 0));
   }
 </style>

-# Mindustryalization
-A mod about making everything for speed and efficiency

 ## To Do